colour-science/colour-science.org/output/contributing/index.rst

 Python Language Rules
 ^^^^^^^^^^^^^^^^^^^^^

+-   All the code must be annotated with type hints.
 -   All the code must be covered by unit tests and doctests.
 -   All the code must be documented to the same standard than `NumPy <http://www.numpy.org/>`__, `SciPy <http://www.scipy.org/>`__